Mattlister/designandconquer/README.md

 ### [Home Page](https://github.com/Mattlister/designandconquer)

-Being a SPA, you never leave the one page.
-You can do everything all in one place and so I've added all the necessary features on the home page.
+* Being a SPA, you never leave the one page.
+You can do everything all in one place and the necessary features come from that starting point.

-* All revolving images as stated have an information button about the location displaying the map which shows where the holiday is.
+* All revolving images as stated have a location button which displays the map.
+The information button holds brief content and a video to watch.

 ### Hopes for the website are:

-An user can navigate around the site with ease and simplicity:
+* A user can navigate around the site with ease and simplicity

-* Accessing the websites to find the perfect holiday
+* The website can be used to find the perfect holiday

-* Allow the user to follow a dream and a passion
+* It allows a user to start their dream and passion

-* Nice design that allows each user to move around the site comfortably.
+* It's found to be a nice design that allows each user to move around the site comfortably.

-* Clean, clear and easy to use.
+* It's clean, clear and easy to use.

-- There will always be bold adventurers looking for something new.
-Watching the amazing documentary Free Solo, it showcased how far someone
-- will go to fill that need and addiction for something different.
-I wanted this site to be bold, colourful but all in one neat and easy to use
-- place.
-Design and Conquer is a website I was going to add to my portfolio from years ago but I neved made it.
-As a project, I thought this was
-- perfect to use for the holiday allowance project for the course and allows me to showcase what I've learnt.
+ * There will always be bold adventurers looking for something new.
+Watching the amazing documentary Free Solo, it showcased how far someone will go to fill that need and addiction for something different.
+I wanted this site to be bold, colourful but all in one easy to use place.
+Design and Conquer is a website I was going to add to my portfolio from a few years ago but I neved made it.
+As a project, I thought this was perfect to use for the holiday allowance project for the course and allows me to showcase what I've learnt.

 ### Site Interactivity and Features

-# Technologies Used
+### Technologies Used

-This Project uses the following programming languages
+## This Project uses the following programming languages

 * HTML
 * CSS
 * Javascript
 * JQuery
+* Google Maps
+* Google Fonts
+* Favicons

-Cloud 9 and AWS Cloud 9
+* Cloud 9 and AWS Cloud 9

-* The same IDE was used but it moved from one product supplier of simply Cloud 9 to AWS (Amazon) Cloud 9
+* The same IDE was used but it moved from one product supplier of just Cloud 9 to AWS (Amazon) Cloud 9

 * [Bootstrap 4](https://getbootstrap.com/docs/4.3/getting-started/introduction/)